| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 determine the range of wavelengths set as boundaries of the returned

-is an standardized
+waveband object; "ISO" is an standardized definition based on

-are non-standard but used in plant sciences; "RS"
+are non-standard but used in plant sciences; "RS" is non-standard

 In plant photobiology the definitions proposed by Prof. Harry Smith are the most widely used, specially to compute a red to far-red photon ratio relevant to phytochrome photoreceptors.
 However, other authors have used different definitions in their publications.
 "Smith10" (655-665 nm), "Smith20" (650-670 nm), "Inada" (600-700 nm), "Warrington" (625-675 nm), and "Sellaro" (620-680 nm).
+"Apogee" (645-665 nm) is a definition given by a sensor manufacturer that is shifted by 5 nm compared to "Smith20".

 a waveband object defining a wavelength range.